Jim Robinson (boxer)

 Jim Robinson (born c.
-1925), known as "Sweet Jimmy", is an American boxer from Miami.
+1925 – disappeared c.
+1979), known as "Sweet Jimmy", is an American boxer from Miami.
 Robinson fought Muhammad Ali (at that time still called Cassius Clay) in Miami Beach on February 7, 1961, as a last-minute replacement for Willie Gullatt.
 Robinson became Ali's fourth professional opponent.
 His whereabouts after 1979 are unknown.

 Background

 Originally from Kansas City, Missouri, Robinson was a middleweight boxer who fought up to heavyweight.
 He was managed by Clyde Killens, a local pool hall owner.
 He was often used as a last-minute sub on Chris Dundee promotions in Miami-Dade County and was often used as a stepping stone for upcoming South Florida prospects.
 He trained at the famed 5th Street Gym but lived in the Overtown section of Miami known as Liberty City.

 Bout with Clay/Ali

 On February 7, 1961, Cassius Clay (later known as Muhammad Ali) was scheduled to fight Willie Gullatt in Miami Beach.
 According to Gullatt, promoter Chris Dundee, Angelo Dundee's brother, offered Clay $800 and offered Gullatt only $300 for the fight.
 Gullatt refused and did not show up, instead opting to go out drinking.
 Dundee then enlisted Robinson to fight Clay.
 Robinson showed up at Miami Beach Convention Hall with his gear in an old army bag.
 Clay officially outweighed him by 16.5 pounds and won by knockout at 1:34 of the first round.

 Robinson fought for seven more years while compiling a record of 8 wins and 25 losses.
 He was knocked out 16 times.
 He retired from boxing in 1963 and became a fixture in local pool halls and street corners in Liberty City.
 In 1968, he came out of retirement to fight Kent Green in Miami Beach.
 At that time, Green was the only fighter to have a TKO win over Muhammad Ali (when Ali was an amateur).
 Green stopped Robinson in under a minute.